cakephp/docs/en/core-libraries/components/authentication.rst

 The above code will attempt to first identify a user in using the POST data.
-If successful we set the user info to session so that it persists across requests and redirect to either the last page they were visiting, or URL specified in ``loginRedirect`` config.
+If successful we set the user info to session so that it persists across requests and redirect to either the last page they were visiting or a URL specified in the ``loginRedirect`` config.
 If the login is unsuccessful, a flash message is set.

 .. warning::